xxxzc/xps15-9570-macos/README.md

 Add `UUID=xxx none ntfs rw,auto,nobrowse` to `/etc/fstab`, **xxx** is the UUID of your NTFS partition.

 If your NTFS partition has Windows installed, you need to run `powercfg -h off`  in powershell in Windows to disable hibernation.

-### Touchscreen

-WCOM touchscreen runs in polling mode by default that always cause 10~15% kernel_task cpu usage and running in GPIO mode will stop to working after sleep.
-If you don't need touchscreen, you can use this [SSDT-TPDX.aml.zip](https://github.com/xxxzc/xps15-9570-macos/files/4169746/SSDT-TPDX.aml.zip) to disable touchscreen to reduce cpu usage.

 ### Tap Delay